MicrosoftDocs/Contribute/Contribute/git-github-fundamentals.md

 > [!NOTE]
 > Although the documentation guidance is based on using GitHub, some teams use Visual Studio Team Services to host Git repositories.
 The Visual Studio Team Explorer client provides a GUI for interacting with Team Services repositories, as an alternative to using Git commands through a command line.
 > </br>
 > Also, many of the following guidelines were developed as best practices from years of experience in hosting Azure service content in GitHub.
-They might be required in some Docs repositories.
+They might be required in some Microsoft Learn repositories.

 All workflows begin and end at the GitHub level, where the main repository for any documentation project is stored.
 The copies that contributors create for their own use are distributed across multiple computers.
 These copies are eventually reconciled back into the project's main GitHub repository.

 ### Directory organization

 As mentioned earlier, a project's default branch serves as the current version of content for the project.
-The content in the default branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Docs pages.
+The content in the default branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Microsoft Learn pages.
 Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files (which enable reuse of content).

 You can typically find a main `articles` directory off the root of the repository.
 The articles directory contains a set of subdirectories.
 Articles in the subdirectories are formatted as